weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

 8. Leave your Edge browser open and proceed to the next task.
     ‎

-## Task 4: Performing a Message Trace
+## Task 4: Perform a Message Trace

 In this task, Holly Dickson plans to test Microsoft 365’s message tracing functionality.
 Message traces are used to track and monitor where the message